 - "Italian white": These are creamy white flowers with great seeds for the bird feeder.
 (4 ft.)

 - Prado Series - Shades of burgundy.
 Multi-flowered and early blooming.
 Great for cutting.

-To harvest, cut the hole flower head with about 1 ft. of stem attached and hang in a warm, dry, ventilated spot, away from insects and rodents.
+To harvest, cut the whole flower head with about 1 ft. of stem attached and hang in a warm, dry, ventilated spot, away from insects and rodents.
 Cover the seed heads with cheesecloth or a paper bag, to catch loose seeds.
 Poke some small holes in the paper bag for ventilation.
 When the seed is completely dried and ready for use, it can be easily rubbed off the flower head and collected.